danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.xticks(rotation=45)  # Rotate x-axis labels for better readability if necessary plt.show()

 In order to calculate **Returns**, we define a function called *calculate_return* which takes a daily pricing dataframe and period type as input parameters and returns a dataframe with Ticker returns.
 We retrieve the number of periods as *no_of_periods* based on the period type.
 We will first derive the previous Close column for each Ticker.
-We then calculate the return as (Close / Open) – 1.0 for cases where we have the 1st period where previous Close is null, otherwise we use (Close / Prev Close) – 1.0.
+We then calculate the return as (Close / Open) – 1.0 for cases where we have the 1st period where previous Close does not exist and therefore is null, otherwise we use (Close / Prev Close) – 1.0.

 We also use **Log Returns**, aggregate them and de-normalize them to calculate **Cumulative Returns**.
 For more information on log returns, refer to this link: [What Are Logarithmic Returns and How to Calculate Them in Pandas Dataframe](https://saturncloud.io/blog/what-are-logarithmic-returns-and-how-to-calculate-them-in-pandas-dataframe/).
 We use the same logic as simple returns to calculate log returns.
 We then drop the previous Close column, the Log Return column, and the Cumulative Log Return column, and modify the return and cumulative return labels based on period type.
-We import the *numpy* package to use the *exp* function to de-normalize the aggregate log returns.
+We import the *numpy* package to use the numpy *exp* function to de-normalize the aggregate log returns.

 We will also annualize simple returns by using a variation of this basic formula: **(1 + Return) ^ (1 / N) - 1 for N periods**.
 This gives us an idea of what the compounded returns would be per year.
 For more information on **Annualized Returns**, refer to this link: [Annualized Total Return Formula and Calculation](https://www.investopedia.com/terms/a/annualized-total-return.asp).
 In our code, we will divide the *no_of_periods* by the return count for each Ticker.
 This will give us 1 / N for N years.
 For example, if we have daily data, we usually have 252 trading days per year and for say 3 years, we will have 252 * 3 returns, and so 252 / (252 * 3) is the same as 1 / 3.
 We are essentially calculating a rolling Annualized Return.

 A measure that defines risk with respect to returns is volatility.
 For more information about volatility, refer to this link: [Volatility: Meaning in Finance and How It Works With Stocks](https://www.investopedia.com/terms/v/volatility.asp) We can define **Annualized Volatility** as **Standard Deviation of Returns * N for N periods**.
 For downside risk, we can calculate **Downside Annualized Volatility** as **Standard Deviation of Negative Returns * N for N periods**.
-In our code below, we calculate a rolling Annualized Voaltility and a rolling Downside Annualized Volatility.
+In our code below, we also calculate a rolling Annualized Volatility and a rolling Downside Annualized Volatility.

 Lastly, we convert our returns and volatility measures into percentages, drop the unwanted columns and return the dataframe with returns data.